WyattPH224/Jump33/README.md

 Selectable Requirements attempted:

   Data-driven experience progression (e.g. defined in a separate JSON/XML or other data file).
-Each level is stored in and loaded from a seperate json file.
+Each level is stored in and loaded from a separate json file.

+  FullScreen troubles:

+  Fullscreen works on computers but not on mobile IOS devices.
+Unsure if the problems extend to Andriod devices as no members in our group own one.

+  We looked for solutions throughout the web and each result gave us the same answer which is that fullscreen is not supported on mobile devices when using phaser.
+However, ipads were an exception to this